learn-co-curriculum/cssi-4-python-lists-loops-walkthrough/README.md

 ```
 >>> groceries[0][3]
 ```
+`groceries[0]` would first access the first element of the groceries list, 'Eggs'.
+Adding the second index, `groceries [0][3]` would then grab the 4th character in 'Eggs', the 's'.

 #Modifying a List
 The easiest way to modify a list’s content is to just access the list element by its index (numerical place in the list) and use the assignment operator.
 ```